HypoxanthineOvO/PintOS/Document/doc.md

 struct thread_link {
 	/* A Tracer of parent and child thread. */ int tid; // tid of child
-	struct list_elem elem;
-	struct semaphore sema; // semaphore to syn exit state int exit_code;
+	struct list_elem elem; // child list elem struct semaphore sema; // semaphore to syn exit state int exit_code; // Exit Status of Thread
 };

 struct thread_file {
-	int file_descriptor;
-	struct file* file;
-	struct list_elem file_elem;
+	int file_descriptor; // num of file descriptor struct file* file; // file in the thread struct list_elem file_elem; // file list elem
 };

 ```

 ### B2: Describe how file descriptors are associated with open files.
 Are file descriptors unique within the entire OS or just within a single process?
-- A file descriptor is a number.
+- A file descriptor is a non-negative number.
 - For each thread, we have a list of files and a pointer to the file opened by the thread.
 - We store the file descriptor of the file opened by `self_fd`.
 Notice that `self_fd` is **unique within a single process**.
 - In `syscall.c`, we implement a function `get_file`, which can get the file pointer by the file descriptor and `thread_current()->file_list`.
+- In pintos, file descriptor 0 and 1 is occupied by stdin and stdout, thus file descriptors defined by ourselves start from 2.

 ## Algorithms

 ### B3: Describe your code for reading and writing user data from the kernel.
 - Because interrupts does not change the page directory, we can access the user memory directly in the interrupt handler.
-- After checking the address is valid, we can read or write the memeory directly.
+- After checking the user address is valid, we can read or write the memeory directly.
 - The method we adopted to check the validity of the user memory address is described in **B6**.

 ### B4: Suppose a system call causes a full page (4,096 bytes) of data to be copied from user space into the kernel.
 What is the least and the greatest possible number of inspections of the page table (e.g. calls to pagedir_get_page()) that might result?
 What about for a system call that only copies 2 bytes of data?
 Is there room for improvement in these numbers, and how much?